 Diamondback dates right back to 1977 so they know all about bikes.
 It is true that a few years ago Diamondback was only known for budget mountain bikes but ever since they launched their Podium series which started to gain popularity and good feedback, they have been unstoppable.
 Today, the average Diamondback road bike is beautiful and, in most cases, very reliable too.

-They offer quite a multitude of road bikes ranging from those for entry-level riders to high-end professionals.
+They offer a multitude of road bikes ranging from those for entry-level riders to high-end professionals.
 In all classes, they aim for the best possible quality while maintaining price balance.
-What you will notice is that Diamondback is focused mainly on online sales and the other thing you have probably seen is the tremendous trend of Diamondback bikes on streets.
+What you will notice is that Diamondback is focused mainly on online sales and the other thing you have probably seen is the tremendous trend of Diamondback bikes on the streets.

 So, let’s have a look at what we need to know about these.

 Diamondback Road Bikes